cofinalsubnets/mallow/README.md

 # Mallow #

 Mallow is a little data deserializer and DSL that mildly eases the task of processing heterogeneous data sets.
-It is small, stateless, and strives to take advantage of neat-o Ruby language features while reinventing relatively few wheels.
+It is small, stateless, and strives to take advantage of neat-o Ruby language features while reinventing <s>as few wheels as possible</s> <s>relatively few wheels</s> fewer than one wheel per 20 LOC.

 ## Papa teach me to mallow ##